Back to Blog

 IMPORTRANGE Excel – Does It Exist and How to Link Sheets in Excel

 In Google Sheets, there is a wonderful function called IMPORTRANGE.
-It allows you to import and link a specific range of cells from one spreadsheet to another.
-Basically, it saves more than 50% of your time since you no longer have to copy and paste data from one sheet to another.
+It allows you to link a specific range of cells from one spreadsheet to another.
+And how to link Excel worksheets?
+Let’s find out whether you can use IMPORTRANGE in Excel or use other functionality to do this.

 Is there IMPORTRANGE in Excel?